Short Biography

 Long Biography

-In 2023, Tassie released A Ladder is Not the Only Kind of Time, an album, film, and interactive smartphone app of new music for water-powered historical musical instruments and live instrumentalists.
-Recorded in Sheffield’s historic Rivelin Valley, the album was released on CD by the Birmingham Record Company, an imprint of NMC Recordings.
-It was shortlisted for an Ivor Novello Award 2024 for ‘Best Sound-art’ and was selected as one of New Scientist’s ‘Best Science-Inflected Albums of 2023’.
-The album was described by BBC Radio 3’s Kate Molleson as “a very subtle and time slowing album” and by The Quietus as “a series of texturally rich drift states”.
+Past works have similarly reimagined historical sound-worlds through technological and conceptual transformation.
+Earth of the Slumbering and Liquid Trees (2021–23) used bespoke studio processes and performance interfaces – including the ROLI Seaboard Rise keyboard – to digitally reconfigure some of the world’s most significant historical organs.
+Commissioned by Zubin Kanga for Royal Holloway’s Cyborg Soloists project, it was premiered at The National Gallery, London (2024), performed at Het Orgelpark, Amsterdam (2025), and released on Flung Recordings.
+In 2023, Tassie released A Ladder is Not the Only Kind of Time – his critically acclaimed album, film, and geolocated audio artwork for water-powered historical instruments and live performers.
+Recorded in Sheffield’s Rivelin Valley and released by Birmingham Record Company (NMC Recordings), the work was shortlisted for the 2024 Ivor Novello Award for Best Sound Art and named one of New Scientist’s ‘Best Science-Inflected Albums of 2023.’
+The album was described by BBC Radio 3’s Kate Molleson as “a very subtle and time slowing album” and by The Quietus as “a series of texturally rich drift states.”

 Awards include a nomination for an Ivor Novello Award 2024 (Best Sound Art), the prestigious PRS Foundation and Jerwood Arts Composers’ Fund award, an Arts Council England ‘Developing Your Creative Practice’ grant, a Help Musicians UK Bursary, the British Music Collection New Voices Composer Award (2015), an Arts Foundation Fellowship nomination, and the Sound and Music Composer-Curator award.